syaffers/fuzzyvis-draft/README.md

 the input image down and crop it to a 128px by 128px thumbnail.
 This makes the application much more accessible to users who have non-"standard" size images.

+## Going Forward

+This is a good start into making web applications that use machine learning tools in the backend.
+It is still, however, a start.
+There are many pitfalls that can make this application not scale into production.

+The Keras and TensorFlow installation was unoptimized for the machine making it relatively slow compared to an optimized TensorFlow installation that makes use of fast math libraries and C optimizations.
+When multiple users upload an image for prediction, the server can stall and hold users at the upload page (since it  has to complete the resizinga nd prediction first).
+This is similarly true for the image scaling function that we just implemented.
+By compiling TensorFlow from source and using a faster library like `pillow-simd`, this wait time can be reduced.

+There is another way to go about handling this issue.
+We can implement an asynchronous method that defers the heavy lifting of prediction and image resize to a subprocess without holding back users on the upload page.
+This way, when many users decide to use the service simultaneously, the long processing times can be distributed over several compute cores and the server can render the prediction page with a loading GIF while it does the processing behind the scenes.

+In production, we should also consider serving the web application on production-ready server applications like Nginx.
+This allows the app to focus on serving the routes and the tasks separately from handling user connections and other server-related things.

+Bokeh has interactive capabilities on the web which makes it particularly useful for very complex visualizations.
+For example, we could add a hover functionality to give users the actual prediction probabilties.
+We could also add a drag-and-drop JavaScript rather than ye olde upload button in the frontend to make it fancy.

+Keras has pre-trained models from many popular image classification works like VGGNet, ResNet, aand MobileNet.
+These are maybe more suited for general purpose image classification as it can predict more than the 8 labels that SouqNet was originally trained on.
+You will have to make changes to support image sizes and reducing to only showing the top 10 predicted labels for the barchart but otherwise, the core functionality is similar.

+## Final Words

+I hope you have enjoyed creating your own image classification web application.
+If you made something awesome, do tweet it to me [@syaffers][8] and I'd be happy to give a comment or two about it.
+A similar code structure for this tutorial can be found in my GitHub repository called [souqnet-app][9].

 [1]: https://bokeh.pydata.org/
 [2]: https://purecss.io/